Date of publication: November 2018

 The good news is that the requirements are fairly limited unless you are a “Large Company”.
 The requirements when you are not large are merely to ensure that you have fair arms length basis for all transactions, but the level of reporting or evidence to support this basis is minimal so long as you are dealing with relevant tax treaty countries.

-For large companies, and small companies dealing with countries where the UK doesn’t have a tax treaty with the relevant non- discrimination clause, there are formal valuation and documentation requirements specifying documents which would need to be produced in the event of a tax enquiry.
+For large companies, and any companies dealing with countries where the UK doesn’t have a tax treaty with the relevant non- discrimination clause, there are formal valuation and documentation requirements specifying documents which would need to be produced in the event of a tax enquiry.
 Smaller companies may benefit from considering the requirements for larger entities as an example of best practice.
-These formal requirements also apply to any company of any size trading with a related business in a country that does not have a tax treaty with the UK featuring a non-discrimination clause.

 There are five acceptable valuation methods under transfer pricing principles.
-These used to be hierarchical with the first method being obligatory unless it was impractical, in which case the second method could be used, and so on down the list.
-However a more flexible approach is now being taken as HMRC recognise the difficulties inherent in transfer pricing valuations.
-Preference is still given on the whole to methods 1 to 3 as being the most objective.
+Preference is given on the whole to methods 1 to 3 as being the most objective.

 Historically HMRC have disallowed tax relief on interest payments which were considered to be excessive on the basis of the ratio of equity to debt in the financing structure of the company.
 Companies with high debt to equity were said to be thinly capitalised and interest relief would be restricted on inter-group interest payments.